Multi-messenger parameter inference of gravitational-wave and electromagnetic observations of white dwarf binaries: Results

 \textbf{Chirp mass constraints.} As described above, the potential measurements of $\dot{P}$ yield measurements of chirp mass.
 Shorter periods tend to lead to better recovery of $\dot{P}$ which in turn leads to more precise measurements of the chirp mass.
-The trend is displayed prominently in Figure~\ref{fig:chirpmass_plot} where we show the recovered chirp mass distributions plotted against period; we also see that for eclipsing binaries and short period non-eclipsing binaries, inclusion of optical data surpasses the level of precision in the chirp mass estimate obtained from the gravitational-wave information alone.
-In particular, we found that for non-eclipsing binaries with periods below ${\sim} 6$ minutes, the measurement of chirp mass obtained from the high-cadence optical follow-up yielded a level of precision over an order of magnitude more precise than the measurements obtained from \textit{LISA} analysis alone; an effect which presents itself in the chirp mass of the non-eclipsing binary shown in Table~\ref{tab:noneclipsing}.
+The trend is displayed prominently in Fig.~\ref{fig:chirpmass_plot} where we show the recovered chirp mass distributions plotted against period; we also see that for eclipsing binaries and short period non-eclipsing binaries, inclusion of optical data reaches and surpasses the level of precision in the chirp mass estimate obtained from the gravitational-wave information alone.
+In particular, we found that for non-eclipsing binaries with periods below ${\sim} 11$ minutes, the measurement of chirp mass obtained from the high-cadence optical follow-up by itself yielded a level of precision comparable to the measurements obtained from \textit{LISA} analysis alone; an effect which presents itself in the chirp mass of the non-eclipsing binary shown in Fig.~\ref{fig:chirpmass_plot} as well as in Table~\ref{tab:noneclipsing}.
 In contrast, non-eclipsing binaries with longer orbital periods showed chirp mass recovery precision more akin to the level of precision obtained from gravitational-wave analyses.
-It is in this regime, where the precision in chirp mass recovery obtained from gravitational-wave and electromagnetic analyses is similar, that the combined analysis proves the most beneficial and shows the greatest improvement in chirp mass recovery over the measurements obtained by using each source individually.
+It is in this regime, where the precision in chirp mass recovery obtained from gravitational-wave and electromagnetic analyses is similar, that the combined analysis proves the most benefit and shows the greatest improvement in chirp mass recovery over the measurements obtained by using each source individually.